 Carlisle has re-joined the Go-Go’s for their final reunion tour.
 She insists on retiring after these concerts.
 She believes that ageing women (and men) look foolish prancing around on stage singing pop songs in their twilight years.

 Carlisle acknowledges she has entertained us all long enough.
-I doubt Madonna will heed her advice.
+Will Madonna heed her advice?